 When I design a sauna I draw from my years of kiln experience; I think of the heat as visceral substance, almost visible, as in a kiln.
 I relish the use of my senses to discern quality rather than depending on technology.
 Even if the sauna is electric with a digital control panel I rely on feel, not the number on the display.
 I imagine the flow of heat like the way it flows in a kiln.
 My foundry experience has informed my understanding of sauna in ways that are hard to describe but suffice it say that I have always been drawn to fire and to the mysteries that it holds.

-Candle windows hark back to my time at Podunk where the light in the sauna came from a bare bulb in a porcelain fixture outside a little square window into the dressing room.
-The sauna i s too hot for a standard light fixture, so this arrangement made sense.
+Candle windows hark back to my time at Podunk, where the light in the sauna came from a bare bulb in a porcelain fixture outside a little square window into the dressing room.
+A sauna is too hot for a standard light fixture, so this arrangement made sense.
 Later, after I started building saunas, I learned that this was a more modern incarnation of the original candle window, which was literally a window into the dressing room with a shelf for a candle to sit on.
-These are common in Finland in freestanding saunas away from the house.
-The window allows for a special kind of spiritual, summoning light into the sauna.
+These windows are common in Finland in freestanding saunas away from the house.
+The candle window allows a special, spiritual, summoning light into grace the sauna.
 Especially on those dark winter nights.

 In the sauna tradition, we slow down.
-The flickering candle light seen from the bench in the sauna, lures you to relax and reflect.
+The flickering candle-light, seen from the bench in the sauna, lures you to relaxation and reflection.
 Life and relativity.
 Could there be a more tranquil way to release the stresses of the day?

 It’s in the details.

-Finnish pragmatic design inspiration comes from making use of what is available at hand and letting that material influence your design.
-There are many places to incorporate little details and personal touches: stick hardware towel pegs, stone faced stove wall with stones from your backyard, thresholds of locally cut locust, round windows, etc. Think of decorative elements you can hang above the mantle.
-In my sauna building plans you can purchase and download, there is more about windows, framing information as well as tips on using windows safely in mobile saunas.
+Finnish pragmatic design inspiration comes from using what is available at hand and letting that material influence your design.
+There are many places to incorporate little details and personal touches: stick hardware towel pegs, stone-faced walls with stones from your backyard, thresholds of locally cut locust, round windows, etc. Think of decorative elements you can hang above the mantle.
+In my sauna building plans (which can be purchased and download), there is more about windows: framing information and tips on using windows safely in mobile saunas.

 Here is a collection of the candle window design and builds over the years in and around the Finger Lakes and New York State.

-All summer long I have eagerly anticipated this week; we have a cottage rental on the lake.
-It’s the highlight of my summer and a much-needed break from all of the projects I have going on.
-This year, in addition to the usual activities—swimming, canoeing, beach fires, collecting beach glass and just staring the waves while sipping wine—I’ve added one more: sauna!
+All summer long, I have eagerly anticipated this week.
+I have a cottage rental on the lake.
+It’s the highlight of my summer, and a much-needed break from all of the projects I have going on.
+This year, in addition to the usual activities—swimming, canoeing, beach fires, collecting beach glass, and just staring into the waves while sipping wine—I’ve added one more Sauna!
 I’ve brought my wood-fired trailer sauna with me and parked it ten feet from the water’s edge.
 Nothing beats coming out from the hot steam of a good löyly and jumping into the cool, refreshing lake.
 It is perfection.

 Mobile Sauna by Rob Licht Custom Saunas on Cayuga Lake